Markets and Economy

 S&P 500 Index returns 12 months after a peak in the Geopolitical Risk Index

-Three things for long-term investors to focus on
+What long-term investors should focus on

-While military conflicts understandably generate concerns about the potential market impact, I believe long-term investors should focus on three questions:
+While military conflicts understandably generate concerns about potential market impact, I believe long-term investors should focus on three questions:

-1. What’s the outlook for the economy?
+1. What’s the economy's outlook?

 Stick to long-term investing plans